aliyun/terraform-provider-alicloud/website/docs/d/vpn_gateway_vpn_attachments.html.markdown

 		* `interval` - The interval between two consecutive health checks.
 Unit: seconds.
 		* `retry` - The maximum number of health check retries.
 		* `sip` - The source IP address.
-		* `status` - Health check status.
+		* `enable` - Specifies whether to enable health checks.
 		* `policy` - (Optional) Whether to revoke the published route when the health check fails.
 	* `id` - The ID of the Vpn Attachment.
 	* `ike_config` - Configuration negotiated in the second stage.
 		* `remote_id` - The identifier of the peer.
 The default value is the IP address of the VPN gateway.
 The value can be a fully qualified domain name (FQDN) or an IP address.
 		* `ike_lifetime` - The IKE lifetime.
 Unit: seconds.
 		* `ike_pfs` - The DH group.
 		* `local_id` - The local ID, which supports the FQDN and IP formats.
 The current VPN gateway IP address is selected by default.
+The alicloud_cen_transit_router_vpn_attachment resource will not have a value until after it is created.
 		* `psk` - The pre-shared key.
 		* `ike_auth_alg` - The IKE authentication algorithm.
 		* `ike_enc_alg` - The IKE encryption algorithm.